AshitaNema/AshitaNema/README.md

 - 👋 Hi, I’m @AshitaNema
 - 👀 I’m interested in Python, DevOps and JAVA.
-- 🌱 I’m currently learning Networking.
+- 🌱 On my way to be a Full Stack Developer.
 - 💞️ I’m looking to collaborate on Open Source Technologies.
 - 📫 How to reach me http://www.linkedin.com/in/ashitanema